Breathe new life into your outdoor space by turning trash into nifty backyard items.

-It’s great for the environment, and it can turn your outdoor space into something that is uniquely yours.
+It’s great for the environment, it saves you money, and it can turn your outdoor space into something that is uniquely yours.

 There are literally thousands of ways to repurpose your old junk in the garden, and the majority of them won’t break the bank.

 Turning trash into treasure requires a bit of a creative streak, and it can be hard to get those juices flowing.